microsoft/ignite-learning-paths-training-msi/msi30/README.md

 ## Session Story

-In this session you'll be playing the role of the Tailwind Traders senior system administrator.
-You'll be walking the audience through the steps that TWT took to migrate a workloads from on-premises to the cloud.
+In this session, you'll be playing the role of the Tailwind Traders senior system administrator.
+You'll be walking the audience through the steps that TWT took to migrate workloads from on-premises to the cloud.
 You'll discuss the steps needed to plan and execute the migration.

-* We start by identifying the workloads and all the parts needed for the migration of a workload. we cover this to insure that nothing get missed or broken as part of the migration.
+* We start by identifying the workloads and all the parts needed for the migration of a workload. we cover this to ensure that nothing gets missed or broken as part of the migration.

     * Workloads and owners,  Systems maps, and dependencies.
-    * Networking dependencies,  Address space, subnets ....
+    * Networking dependencies,  Address space, subnets...
     * Storage inventory and clean-up
     * Identity Management model

 * We continue with the identity posture.
-It's crutial to use the right flavour of AD for the migration.
+It's critical to use the right flavour of AD for the migration.
-** quickly go throught the differences between Active Directory (AD), Azure Active Directory (AAD), and Azure AD domain services (AADDS).
+** quickly go through the differences between Active Directory (AD), Azure Active Directory (AAD), and Azure AD domain services (AADDS).
-** Demo our AD extenstions to the cloud.
+** Demo our AD extensions to the cloud.
 We choose AD in Azure because of the multi-geographie nature or our deployments, and because our VMs use GPO and Service Accounts to run, and we have Domain trusts in our environment.

-* Storage migration:  for the storage migration we discuss the challenges with moving large amounts of data.
-The availability of Databox service but we dont demo it since it would take too long for a 45 minutes session.
+* Storage migration:  for the storage migration, we discuss the challenges with moving large amounts of data.
+We talk about the availability of Databox service, but we don't demo it since it would take too long for a 45 minutes session.

-* Database migration: This session is about migrating vm based workloads we will nomt discuss the migration to a manged service but we do oint to the MOD20: Moving your Database​ to Azure session that concentrates on that topic
+* Database migration: This session is about migrating VM based workloads we will not discuss the migration to a managed service, but we do point to the MOD20: Moving your Database​ to Azure session that concentrates on that topic

-* Finally the last section of the sessions we walk through the Azure Migrate service to move one of our applications from On-Prem to Azure.
+* Finally, the last section of the sessions we walk through the Azure Migrate service to move one of our applications from On-Prem to Azure.

 ## How To Use